MrNothing/Consciousness/README.md

 - Consciousness can be measured, typically not being able to assess the consequences of one’s action is deemed as being “unconscious”.
 On the other hand, a superior form of consciousness is a system that understands and predicts outcomes with impressive accuracy.

-- Consciousness is recursive, it can represent itself representing itself etc… This is probably the most confusing part about consciousness.
+- Consciousness is recursive, it can represent itself representing itself etc… This is limited to the system's computing power.

 - Consciousness is used by our brain to accurately predict outcomes and drastically increase our survival rate.